kakzw/PasswordManager/README.md

 # Password Manager Application

-Welcome to our Password Manager app developed in Swift!
 This app provides a secure and convenient solution for managing your passwords.
 With advanced encryption and hashing techniques, our app ensures that your sensitive data remains protected against unauthorized access and potential breaches.

 ## Features